 Voting day cancelled in New Hampshire?
 A number of towns across the state of New Hampshire postponed local elections in the face of a major snowstorm.
+It’s certainly not the weather for campaign signs to be out!
 State law establishes local elections on the second Tuesday of March, or this year, March 14, 2017.
 As weather forecasters predicted a Nor’easter, local election officials across the state scratched their heads over whether to cancel or open the polls.

 Schools close, that’s a no brainer for the most part.
 No one wants to endanger the kids.